TexAgg/mathclubwebsite/README.md

-# TAMU Pi Mu Epsilon
+# Math Club
-This is the repository for Texas A&M's Pi Mu Epsilon.
+This is the repository for Texas A&M's Math Club.

 ---